rashibudati/video_to_audio/README.md

 # video_to_audio
-A simple python codes which convert the video file to audio file.
+A simple python based code which converts a video file to audio file.

 Requirements:
 1. Python 3.7